AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Paragon.md

 - Skills: 2 levels of Insight, 2 level of History
 ### Equipment

-- 2 common 1st-level spell scrolls of your choice (already learned as a part of you getting the class) of your Ideal Conduit magic type
+- 2 common 1st-level spell scrolls of your choice (already learned as a part of you getting the class) of your [[#Ideal Conduit|Ideal Conduit]] magic type
 - A simple weapon
-- A piece of art or scripture associated with your ideal
+- A piece of art or scripture associated with your [[#Ideal Conduit|ideal]]

 - - -
 ## Class Features

 ### Ideal Conduit

 Paragons get their magic from attuning to an ideal held by one of the gods, or a leader of a sect whose faith was strong enough to become immortalized in the cultural backbone of Sor.
-Choose one ideal, as detailed in the diagram; this will become the source of your paragon class features.
+Choose one ideal, as detailed in the diagram; this becomes the source of your paragon class features.
 You get 1 level in either [Arcanist](Arcana.md), [Auramancer](Auramancy.md) or [Histolect](Histolecty.md), according to the ideal you serve.
 For each of your paragon levels, your caster level in that magic type increases by 1.

 Click on the diagram to see it fully:
 ![[Paragon Ideals.canvas]]